-Fair market value less than donor's adjusted basis.
-If the fair market value (FMV) of the shares at the time of the gift was less than the adjusted basis to the donor at the time of the gift, your basis for gain on their disposition is the donor's adjusted basis.
+Δ. Acquired1 Sold of Adjusted2 Adiusto Sold or re deemed Mutual Fund Date Number of Shares Cost Per Share Adjustment to Basis Per Share Adjusted2 Basis Per Share Share Date Sh shares at the time of the gift was less than the adjusted basis to the donor at the time of the gift, your basis for gain on their disposition is the donor's adjusted basis.
 Your basis for loss is the FMV of the shares at the time of the gift.
 In this situation, it is possible to sell the shares at neither a gain nor a loss because of the basis you have to use.